Zuehlke/software-engineering-corner/drafts/untangling-legacy-systems.md

 You most likely think of decade old machines running in someone’s basement or a long forgotten machine under a colleague’s desk.
 While this is certainly true, not all legacy systems are the same.
 Sometimes, systems can become legacy without any fault of their own.

-There are internal and external factors that can contribute to a system becoming “legacy”:
+Several internal and external factors can cause a system to become “legacy”:

 * changing business needs
 * absence of vendor support